garfjeld/handhub/content/talk/symposium2019a.md

 * International speakers from Xpert clinics in Holland
 * Father and son speakers James and Peter Burge
-* Donald Sammut’s anniversary of his 20 year experience of leprosy work in Nepal
+* Donald Sammuts anniversary of his 20 year experience of leprosy work in Nepal
-* Tetraplegia,
+* Tetraplegia
 * CRPS and much, much more.....